 - Help uninsured individuals fill out Medicaid application paperwork and (with other PHLP staff) advocate on their behalf to help them overcome enrollment barriers

 - Associate’s or higher degree required; Bachelor’s degree and relevant professional work experience preferred

-- Background working with crime victims strongly preferred
+- Background in community organizing strongly preferred

-- Knowledge of the Medicaid program preferred
+- Knowledge of Pennsylvania’s Medicaid program preferred

 - Excellent verbal and written communication skills